 The legendary Hotel Caruso (its fans have included Greta Garbo, Jackie Kennedy, Humphrey Bogart, and Virginia Woolf) started in 1893 as Pantaleone Caruso's small pensione.
 Now this luxury seasonal hotel has 47 rooms, most with balconies and 15 with private gardens.
 There's a heated infinity pool worthy of the name, a gym and a Wellness Centre offering massages and body treatments.

 The hotel's two restaurants make the best of the views; there's also a poolside snack bar, and a piano bar with 18th-century frescoes.
-A free shuttle connects with Positano and Amalfi; morning boat excursions are also gratis.
+A complimentary shuttle connects with Positano and Amalfi; morning boat excursions are also gratis.
 But "gratis" is a relative term here: 22 of the rooms have per-night price tags of a thousand euros or more.
 Book your stay.

 5-star Palazzo Avino